 Mental health clinicians and health care providers, if and when they deem it appropriate, are encouraged by UCCS PD to inform the persons they are counseling of the procedures to report a crime to the UCCS Police.
 However, it is made clear to the student that the final decision to report or not report is left up to the student.
-Visit https://www2.uccs.edu/recwellness/ for further information.
+Visit https://recwellness.uccs.edu further information.